 What is the deadline to apply?

-Applications, student verifications and recommendations, and payment must be received by February 1, 2020 to be considered.
+Applications, student verifications and recommendations, and payment must be received by February 1st.
 It is the student’s responsibility to ensure that all recommendations and verifications are turned in by that date.

 Which headshot should I use?

 Choose a headshot that best shows your personality.
 All applications and headshots are copied in B&W for the Producer Books.
 A vertical headshot with good contrast is best.

 Should I choose Musical Theater or Acting Only?

 Applicants may choose to do either Musical Theater or Acting Only audition.
 Due to the high volume of applicants for Musical Theater slots, we recommend those who are less experienced and first year applicants to select Acting Only for a better chance at an audition slot.

 Because of the nature and demands of summer and professional theatre operation, most producers are interested in experienced, trained candidates for their seasons.
 The NETC auditions are intended to showcase the best possible talents we can offer to theatre producers; therefore, all performer applications will be screened by a panel of theatre professionals who will select those they feel qualify and merit an audition appointment.

 This selection process is intended to improve the standard of these auditions for both the applicant and the producers.
 Screening and selection will be based on training and experience, and versatility in roles previously played.
 On student applications, comments and recommendations from directors and instructors are required, and will be an important consideration in the selection process.

 ALL NOTIFICATIONS ARE MADE BY EMAIL.
 Be sure to check your SPAM folder for communications from NETC so you don’t miss any important announcements or notification of your selection.
 Add auditions@NETConline.org as a contact.
 NETC is not responsible for missed notifications and deadlines due to not checking your email or submitting an incorrect/dead email address.